Tithebarn Gateway & St John’s Shopping Centre, Preston

 The proposed development covers two related sites:

-• St John’s Shopping Centre: A currently underutilised discounted retail shopping centre with around 26 retail units;
+• St John’s Shopping Centre: A retail shopping centre no longer fit for purpose with 23 retail units;

 • Tithebarn Gateway: A largely vacant single-storey building with ground-floor commercial units and a rooftop car park providing approximately 34 spaces.

-Together, the two sites occupy a prominent city centre location directly adjacent to the Grade II listed Preston Bus Station and a short walk from Preston’s train station and markets.
+Together, the two sites occupy a prominent city centre location in the heart of the cultural quarter, directly adjacent to the Grade II listed Preston Bus Station and a short walk from Preston’s train station and markets.

 Key Benefits